 One-year general operating support to provide a program that combines athletics, afterschool educational enrichment, and community for low-income youth in the greater Anaheim area.

-One-year program support to partner with Eisner Pediatric & Family Medical Center to leverage the impact of high-quality prenatal, postnatal and pediatric services through GOOD+ Foundation’s diaper and critical gear.
+One-year program support to leverage the impact of high-quality prenatal, postnatal and pediatric services in Los Angeles through diaper and critical gear donations.